 Students receiving Zell Miller Scholarship will be evaluated at the end of each spring semester as well as the 30th, 60th, and 90th semester hour checkpoints to ensure they maintain at least a 3.3 calculated HOPE GPA.
 A student who loses the Zell Miller Scholarship at a checkpoint may possibly regain it at the next checkpoint (with the exception of the end of spring checkpoint).
 Eligibility may be regained only one time at an attempted hour's checkpoint.

 Donations to the GNTC Foundation support areas of institutional need including scholarships to deserving students, equipment purchases, materials for the library, and staff development.
-Scholarships that are offered through GNTC’s Foundation and may be applied for through AwardSpring.
-All returning GNTC students who have completed one semester of study are encouraged to apply.
+Scholarships are offered through GNTC’s Foundation and may be applied for through AwardSpring.
+Any incoming, current, or returning GNTC students are encouraged to apply.
+The scholarship application period will be advertised on the GNTC home page as well as social media sites.
+It usually opens just before registration for classes opens for the next term and remains open for about one month.
+View the Academic Calendars section of our Schedules & Calendars page to view when registration opens for a respective term.

 Additional scholarship information can be found at these websites: